-Problem Gambling in New Zealand
+Problem Gambling Guide For New Zealanders

 In New Zealand, about 80% of adults gamble during their lives.
 While most of these adults do so as a harmless activity, some make gambling more than just a bit of fun with friends or the occasional purchase of a lottery ticket.
 When making a bet becomes compulsive rather than a safe activity that individuals choose to do for fun, it's likely that we're dealing with a form of problem gambling.